jarasmar/CV/Readme.md

 ***

-I am a **Full Stack Junior Developer** and life-long learner.
+I am a **Full-Stack Junior Developer** and life-long learner.
 I fluently speak three languages, worked on Makeup and Special Effects for Cinema and TV and have a degree in Visual Arts.

 I walked into programming in the most unexpected way and I couldn't be more grateful for it.
-I really enjoy the constant challenges and continous learning process it involves.
+I really enjoy the constant challenges and continuous learning process it involves.

 Recently graduated from **Makers Academy**, I would love to find a job in an environment that supports my learning.
 I am currently based in London, willing to stay, but also open to new horizons.